cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 We recommend the DG method for

 - Large problem sizes, e.g., high resolutions and more complex models (i.e. the LRMP and specifically the GRM)
-- Smooth problems, e.g., sufficient dispersion
+- Smooth problems, i.e., sufficient band broadening

 Recommendations on DG discretization parameters
 -----------------------------------------------